atn832/fake_cloud_firestore/test_driver/README.md

-# Driver Test: test_driver/cloud_firestore_behaviors
+# Driver Tests

-The `test_driver/cloud_firestore_behaviors` driver test ensures the behavior of cloud_firestore_mocks follows the real Firestore client.
+The `test_driver/cloud_firestore_behaviors` driver test ensures the behavior of cloud_firestore_mocks follows the real Firestore client on a device.

 It runs the same set of assertions for the following three `Firestore` instances: